Do I Need a Lawyer for a DWI?

 Legal representation transforms your case from the moment of arrest.
 Attorneys protect your rights during police questioning, preventing self-incriminating statements that prosecutors use against you.
 They request administrative license hearings within tight deadlines—often just 10 days—that unrepresented drivers frequently miss, resulting in automatic suspension.

 Your lawyer analyzes arrest procedures for constitutional violations.
 Did officers have reasonable suspicion for the traffic stop?
 Were you properly informed of your rights?
 Was the arrest conducted legally?
-These procedural defenses often result in complete case dismissal regardless of BAC levels.
+These procedural issues may affect how evidence is handled and can play an important role in how a case proceeds.

 Strategic Defense Options